kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 - for all native types, native-to-JSON-to-unstructured and native-to-CBOR-to-unstructured is identical
-- the number of bytes allocated per decode is not more than directly proportional to the input size
+- the number of bytes allocated per decode does not exceed a reasonable upper limit
 - roundtrip JSON-to-CBOR-to-JSON and CBOR-to-JSON-to-CBOR
 - roundtrip through implementations in at least some of the non-Go client languages